 How To Manage Knee Pain If You Have Osteoarthritis

-Thankfully, due to modern medicine there are things that people can do each day to deal with their chronic knee pain due to osteoarthritis.
-Please read below for exercise and management tips, and consider meeting with an arthritis doctor Pottstown, PA community members trust at Premier Osteoarthritis Centers of Pennsylvania for an examination.
+Thankfully, due to modern medicine, there are things that people can do each day to deal with their chronic knee pain due to osteoarthritis.
+Please read below for exercise and management tips, and consider meeting with an arthritis doctor Pottstown, Pennsylvania community members trust at Premier Osteoarthritis Centers of Pennsylvania for an examination.

 Always Warm Up and Cool Down

 People with osteoarthritis of the knee should not just jump right into their workouts.
 If you warm up, your joints are less stiff, more lubricated, and thus easier to move.
 In this way you are decreasing your risk of enduring a knee injury while exercising.
-Cooler down afterwards helps reset your body after physical exertion.
+Cooling down afterward helps reset your body after physical exertion.

 Exercise In Ways That Are Low-Impact

 If you have knee pain, then it’s best to do aerobic exercises that are low-impact, such as swimming, biking, and walking.
 These activities help build strength in the knee and surrounding muscles while supporting knee function.
 Your knee doctor may recommend going to physical therapy, where you can learn how to exercise without causing more harm to your knee joint.